 Delivering brilliant service is about understanding how customers want to do business with you.

-This is highest priority for a potential customer or an existing customer renewing or buying additional products or services.
-It means give me the information I need about your product or service – what it will do for me, what it won’t do, how much it costs, how I can get it, what will I have to do, what support do you give, how long will it take.
+This is the highest priority for a potential customer or an existing customer renewing or buying additional products or services.
+It means give me the information I need about your product or service – what it will do for me, what it will not do, how much it costs, how I can get it, what will I have to do, what support do you give, how long will it take.

-This is about about making sure customers have the right information and tools they need when they need them, so they make as little effort as possible to achieve what they need to.
+This is about making sure customers have the right information and tools they need when they need them, so they make as little effort as possible to achieve what they need to.

 Your relationship with a customer is like any other relationship – they want to feel that you know and understand them, will listen and are interested in them.
 Make sure you only send information relevant to them and keep records, so you can talk about how they have used your products or services in the past.
 Find out how they want to be communicated with and use that channel whenever you can.

-Don’t forget to “Wow” customers sometimes – an unexpected surprise such as a thank you call or letter or a small gift can go a long way to building loyalty.
+Don’t forget to “Wow” customers sometimes – an unexpected surprise such as a thank-you call or letter or a small gift can go a long way to building loyalty.